 The meeting has a unique atmosphere with everyone in a good mood from the new year celebrations that night before.
 If you go expect to shake hands with many strangers as you greet the new year in with some top class jump racing.

-Taking place in December each year, The International is two days of jump racing that is arguably your last chance to get a horse racing hit before the New Year arrives.
-Though there is some racing on International Friday, the main bit of racing takes place on the International Saturday.
-This includes the December Gold Cup and the International Hurdle.
+Taking place in December each year, The Christmas Meeting is two days of jump racing that is arguably your last chance to get a horse racing hit before the New Year arrives.

 On the final Saturday of January every year, Cheltenham Racecourse hosts the final major meeting before the start of the Cheltenham Festival.
 It is a chance for serious racegoers, punters, owners and trainers to get a feel for how horses are likely to perform in one of the most important weeks in the jump racing calendar.